 China's Covid protests: Why they're happening and why they're significant

-Extraordinary scenes are emerging from across China, where people are on the streets protesting against the Chinese Communist Party’s ongoing Covid-zero restrictions, which have sharply increased amid a spike in cases.
+Extraordinary scenes are emerging across China, where people are on the streets protesting against the Chinese Communist Party’s Covid-zero restrictions, which have sharply increased amid a spike in cases.

-From Shanghai, China’s most populous city, and the captial Beijing to Wuhan, where the pandemic began, people have poured into the streets and broken through barricades to express their anger over the increased restrictions.
+From China’s most populous city Shanghai, to the capital Beijing, and Wuhan, where the pandemic began, people have poured into the streets and broken through barricades to express anger over the increased restrictions.

 Given the CCP’s zero-tolerance for dissent, university students held up white pieces of paper – a nod to the extensive censorship in China, where the merest hint of criticism is scrubbed from the internet – while some yelled “we want freedom!”